cesarsicas/flutter_marvel/README.md

 To test the app, you will need a PublicKey and PrivateKey from Marvel api  (https://developer.marvel.com/)

-Then, replace the string on file /lib/consts/Consts.dart
+Then, replace the strings on file /lib/consts/keys.dart

 All rights reserved to their respective owners.